Are you keen on learning all the ins and outs of breastfeeding?

-Readers can trust that Huggins knows what she’s talking about because she is a lactation consultant and a registered nurse.
+Readers can trust that Huggins knows what she’s talking about because she is a lactation consultant and registered nurse.

 - At 368 pages, this a thorough book.

 - Huggins’ medical training gives her a lot of credibility with readers.

 - Some sections can get a bit repetitive.